haaboo/r/_episodes/02-Using-R.md

 > ## Tip: hidden objects
 >
-> Like in the shell, `ls` will hide any variables or functions starting
+> `ls` will hide any variables or functions starting
 > with a "." by default.
 To list all objects, type `ls(all.names=TRUE)`
 > instead
 >